 We do not recommend that you try to remove pictures that are stuck to the glass or stuck in an album.
 Trying to do so can cause extensive damage to the surface of the picture that might not be able to be restored.
 We recommend that you bring us the frame or album and we will determine the best way to scan the pictures and provide you with a free no obligation estimate.

 Rarely are we able to do any restoration work on an original photograph.
 We scan your damaged original photo and then all restoration work is done digitally on the computer.
-We then save a digital file to a CD\DVD or Flash Drive from which new prints can be made.
+We then save a digital file to a Flash Drive from which new prints can be made.

-No, once your items are scanned, we save them to a CD\DVD or Flash Drive and you can have prints made anywhere you like.
+No, once your items are scanned, we save them to a Flash Drive and you can have prints made anywhere you like.
 We do offer specialty printing on archival papers and custom print sizes that might not be available elsewhere.

 Maybe.
 Pictures taken by a professional photographer are copyrighted and can’t be reproduced without their permission.
 We abide by all copyright laws and will not scan and reproduce copyrighted images without a written copyright release from the photographer.
 Images that are older than 50 years or if the photographer is no longer in business are usually no longer protected by copyright laws.
 If you are unsure if your image is copyright protected or need help in obtaining a copyright release, stop in with the image and we can help you find out.